 Not sure what raw and jpg means?
 Check out this article.

 Related: RAW vs JPG

-1. Go to the Develop Module, open the HSL / Colour / B&W panel, click on B&W
+1. For edits, go to the Develop Module, open the HSL / Colour / Black and White panel, click on B&W

 2. Open the Tone Curve panel and change the Point Curve to Medium Contrast.
 Then look at the image.
 Are the highlights bright enough?
 Are the whites white?
 Are the shadow areas black enough?
 Does it have punch?